 Jan De Nul Group can rely on its extensive European experience in executing offshore wind farm projects in Belgium, England, Sweden, Denmark, Finland and Germany.
 This European track record will be further expanded in 2019 with amongst others the construction of the Northwester 2 offshore wind farm in Belgium.
 This project entails the installation of the world's largest offshore wind turbines currently available on the market: 9.5 MW with a rotor diameter of 164 metres.
 An important milestone, not only for Jan De Nul and its Clients, but also for the offshore wind industry.

 Jan De Nul Group is not only active in Europe but operates worldwide.
 Mid-2018, Jan De Nul Group entered the Asian offshore wind farm market as the first European contractor, signing contracts for two major offshore wind farm projects in Taiwan: the Formosa 1 Phase 2 OWF project for Formosa Wind Power Co. (construction in 2019) and the Changhua OWF project commissioned by Taiwan Power Company (construction 2020).
 Both projects are currently under execution.

-Upon her delivery in 2022, we will be capable of efficiently installing the next generation of offshore wind turbine generators and foundations.
 This investment is a logical step forward in the development of our offshore wind capacities.
 The third jack-up vessel will enable us to cope with our increased number of offshore wind projects worldwide.
-In addition, we recognize the global trend towards larger wind turbines for increased green energy demands.
-The Voltaire will have all the required specifications to meet the upcoming challenges.